Siteglide/documentation/modules/core-modules/blog-and-authors/blog-filter-by-category.md

 ```

-The parameters refers to layout which will be used to display the Category links. \<code>categories\_layout\</code>should be the root layout folder where your blog layout is contained.
+The parameters refers to layout which will be used to display the Category links. `categories\_layout` should be the root layout folder where your blog layout is contained.

 The `category_layout_type` is the sub-folder where the wrapper and item files are stored for filtering the blog list by category.
 The `category_layout_type` exists because some blog layouts may have a different partial layout for Categories within a Blog preview, footer or sidebar.